-All these cells die after a certain amount of time and constantly need to be replaced.
+All these cells die after a certain amount of time.
+They constantly need to be replaced.

 Fanconi anemia is a very rare genetic condition.
 That means it runs in families—it is passed from generation to generation.
 The condition can affect your child's whole body.
 It can cause physical abnormalities, failure of the bone marrow, and organ defects.
 It also increases the chance of getting some cancers, especially of the blood or leukemia.

-What causes Fanconi anemia?Defects in at least 15 genes have been linked to the disease.
+What causes Fanconi anemia in a child?Defects in at least 15 genes have been linked to the disease.